Opessa Straight Tail: Abdication and life with the Lenape

 After the killing of Francis Le Tort, Opessa abandoned both his chieftainship and his tribe.
-Hanna reports that he fled for fear of being held responsible by the Iroquois or the English for Le Tort's murder, even after Gookin's pardon.
+Hanna reports that he fled for fear of being held responsible by the Haudenosaunee or the English for Le Tort's murder, even after Gookin's pardon.
 Hanna also reports that he may have been influenced by a Lenape woman whom he loved but who refused to leave her people.
 Opessa took refuge among the Lenapes of Sassoonan's clan in the village of Shamokin on the Susquehanna River.
 While there, he married Polly, Sassoonan's daughter.
 Later he moved to what was called Opessa's Town, on the Potomac, now Oldtown, Maryland.
 In 1714 he was succeeded as Pekowi Chief by his brother Cakundawanna (b.
 1662).

 In 1715 Opessa attended a conference in Philadelphia with Sassoonan, using the occasion to reassert the alliance between the Shawnees and the Lenape and advocating for control of rum sales to Native American communities, which were starting to undermine social cohesion due to alcohol-inspired violence and the tendency of men to make poor trade deals when intoxicated.

 Although he took on the role of Pekowi chief, Cakundawanna was not recognized by many members of the tribe, as Secretary James Logan reported after meeting him at Conestoga in July, 1720:

 "When their king, Opessah...took the government upon him, and the people differed with him, he left them.
 They had then no chief.
 Thereupon, some of them applied to him [Cakundawanna] to take that charge upon him; but he had only the name, without any authority, and could do nothing.
 He counseled them, but they would not obey; therefore, he cannot answer for them."

 Logan adds, "there was an interregnum in effect which lasted several years."

 On 18 October 1722 Cakundawanna authorized a raid on Opessa's Town to recapture ten escaped slaves who had fled from Virginia.
 Governor William Keith had received complaints from Virginia Lieutenant Governor Alexander Spotswood that the slaves had taken refuge among the Shawnees, and Cakundawanna pledged to return them, stating "I will go my own self and take assistance where they are not exceeding 10 in number as directed...We will lose no time to perform the taking of them...We must take them by Guile."